Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Low-Lying Excitation Modes

-At first, we discuss the frequencies of all three low-lying modes in the limiting cases of the collisionless regime ($\tau \rightarrow \infty$) and the hydrodynamic regime ($\tau \rightarrow 0$), which are depicted in Fig.~\ref{fig1} as a function of $\epsilon_{\rm dd}$ for the trap aspect ratios $\lambda=0.8, 4,$ and $10$.
-We observe that the collisionless frequencies turn out to be always larger than the corresponding hydrodynamic frequencies due to an additional kinetic energy term \cite{String}.
-This can be further analyzed by the example of the radial quadrupole mode, where the the frequencies (\ref{OmegarqCL}) and (\ref{Omegarqhy}) even reduce to concise expressions
+At first, we discuss the frequencies of all three low-lying modes in the limiting cases of the collisionless regime ($\tau \rightarrow \infty$) and the hydrodynamic regime ($\tau \rightarrow 0$), which are depicted in Fig.~\ref{fig1} as a function of $\epsilon_{\rm dd}$ for the trap aspect ratios $\lambda=0.8$ and $4$.
+We observe at first that the collisionless frequencies turn out to be always larger than the corresponding hydrodynamic frequencies.
+This can be most illustratively explained in the case of the radial quadrupole mode.
+The eigenvector in real space $(\xi_1,\xi_2,\xi_3)$ takes the general form $(1,-1,0)$ so the mode oscillates in $x$- and $y$-direction out of phase and no oscillation occurs in $z$-direction.
+The corresponding amplitudes in momentum space $\chi_{\imath}$ turn out to vanish in the hydrodynamic regime.
+This means that no oscillation in $k$-space occurs in the hydrodynamic limit, which stems from the fact that the high collision rate ensures local equilibrium.
+In contrast, in the collisionless regime the amplitudes in momentum space $\chi_{\imath}$ turn out to have values with opposite sign to the amplitudes in real space $\xi_{\imath}$.
+Thus, intuitively, since the collisionless oscillation involves both real and momentum amplitudes, one expects it to have a higher energy than in the hydrodynamic regime, which involves only real amplitudes.
+Indeed, this can be further analyzed with the frequencies $\Omega_{\rm rq;HD}$ and $\Omega_{\rm rq;CL}$ from (\ref{OmegarqCL}) and (\ref{Omegarqhy}), which reduce to the concise expressions

-where the dimensionless Thomas-Fermi radii and momenta read $R_i=\tilde{R}_iR_i^{0}$ and $K_i=\tilde{K}_iK_F$.
+where the dimensionless Thomas-Fermi radii and momenta read $\tilde{R}_i=R_{\imath}/R_{\imath}^{0}$ and $\tilde{K}_i=K_{\imath}/K_F$ and we have introduced the constant $c_d={2^{\frac{38}{3}}}/{3^{\frac{23}{6}}\cdot 5 \cdot 7 \cdot \pi^2}$.
 Note, however, that our result (\ref{RQHY}), (\ref{RQCL}) differs significantly from the corresponding one of Ref.~\cite{String}, where the Fock exchange term and, thus, the deformation of the Fermi sphere to an ellipsoid is not taken into account.
+Note that (\ref{RQCL}) reveals explicitly that the radial quadrupole mode frequency in the collisionless regime is larger than in the hydrodynamic regime.
+The first additional term corresponds to twice the kinetic energy in momentum space and the second additional term is due to the deformation of the Fermi sphere and turns out to be always positive.

+Physically, the frequencies of all the three modes in the hydrodynamic regime are expected to be lower due to the fact that the kinetic energy is negligible in this regime in comparison to the collisionless case.
+This analysis shows an agreement of the present case of a dipolar Fermi gas with the Bose gas with contact interaction only, as discussed in Ref.~\cite{String}, in the sense that collisionless frequencies are usually higher than the hydrodynamic ones.

+We would like to remark that our results for the three-dimensional modes, in both regimes, and for the radial quadrupole mode in the HD regime and with dipolar induced Fermi sphere deformation do agree with the ones previously found in literature \cite{1367-2630-11-5-055017,AristeuRapCom,Aristeu}.